pradeepsinngh/Quick-Machine-Learning-Notes/Regression Models/linear_regression/linear_regression.md

 When you are faced with a regression problem, needing to map some variables to some continuous feature, I highly recommend starting with linear regression to establish some sort of base line of performance.
 It is a simple algorithm to implement and is widely available in open source libraries.

-#### Things to watch out for

 #### Tips and Tricks

 * Linear Regression works best when your input features share a similar scale so it is in your best interest to do some feature scaling and normalization before using linear regression.
 * If you are going to implement linear regression yourself, I highly recommend that you vectorize your input.
 By doing so, you can avoid using lots of loops and write cleaner code.
-Some knowledge of [linear algebra](https://github.com/jimmychimmyy/machine_learning_notes) required.

 #### Sources
 1. https://www.youtube.com/watch?v=ZkjP5RJLQF4 <- this is an amazing source to really grasp the concept of linear regression